A multi-cubic-kilometre neutrino telescope in the western Pacific Ocean: Acknowledgements

 We are grateful to Frank Wilczek for his earnest support on jump starting this project.
 We are also appreciative for the helpful exchanges with Francis Halzen and Paschal Coyle on a number of issues involving stable operation of neutrino telescopes.
 Moreover, the authors thank Yifang Wang for the insightful conversations which have helped greatly in shaping of this project.
 The sea scouting team owes special gratitude to Shuangnan Zhang for his company and support during the voyage.
 We are obliged to Jie Zhang and Zhongqin Lin – the former and current president of Shanghai Jiao Tong University (SJTU), respectively – for their enthusiasm and enduring support for this proposal.
 Last but not least, we are much indepted to Dan Wu – the former vice president of SJTU — who helped assemble and coordinate the interdisplinary service team, without which this pathfinder experiment would not have been possible.

 We thank the China Jinping Underground Laboratory for providing precise measurements of the seawater radioactivity.
 We are also grateful for the 1:2-million maps of the South China Sea and relevant data provided by the Guangzhou Marine Geological Survey, Ministry of Natural Resources of China.
-This work was sponsored by the National Natural Science Foundation of China (NSFC) under grants No. 12175137 and No. U20A20328, and by SJTU under the Double First Class startup fund and the Foresight grants No. 21X010202013 and No. 21X010200816.
-We acknowledge the Shanghai Pujiang Program (No. 20PJ1409300), and the sponsorship from the Hongwen Foundation in Hong Kong, and Tencent Foundation in China.
+D. L. Xu is sponsored by the Ministry of Science and Technology of China under grant No. 2022YFA1605500, Office of Science and Technology, Shanghai Municipal Government under grant No. 22JC1410100, the National Natural Science Foundation of China (NSFC) under grant No. 12175137, and also by SJTU under the Double First Class startup fund and the Foresight grants No. 21X010202013 and No. 21X010200816; X. L. Tian is supported by the NSFC grant No. U20A20328; W. H. Wu is supported by the Shanghai Pujiang Program under grant No. 20PJ1409300; and J. L. Liu is under the sponsorship from the Hongwen Foundation in Hong Kong and Tencent Foundation in China.